12 Kentucky Distilleries All Bourbon Lovers Should Visit

-Located on Louisville's Whiskey Row, this distillery offers unique tours and tasting experiences, including a Bottle Your Own Tour, which gives visitors the chance to bring home a bottle that they filled themselves.
+Located on Louisville's Whiskey Row, this distillery offers unique tours, by reservation only, and tasting experiences, including a Bottle Your Own Tour, which gives visitors the chance to bring home a bottle that they filled themselves.

 Castle & Key Distillery, Frankfort

-Ranked the best distillery in the United States, Castle & Key offers tours, tastings, and more in a restored, historic distillery.
+Often regarded as one of the best distilleries in the country, Castle & Key offers tours, tastings, and more in a restored, historic distillery.
 Grab a drink at Counter 17 ( you can switch things up by trying their gin or vodka), and go for a stroll along the botanical trail.